 \subsection{Etale realization functor for {$\mathrm{Sh}_{\mathsf{K}}$}}

-In this subsection, we record the \'etale realization functor for our Shimura variety \(\mathrm{Sh}_{\mathsf{K}}\) which is of Hodge type with hyperspecial level at $p$, following \cite[\S 4.3]{IKYPrisReal}.
+In this subsection, we record the \'etale realization functor for our Shimura variety \(\mathrm{Sh}_{\mathsf{K}}\) introduced above, following \cite[\S 2.3]{IKYPrisReal}.
 Note that in loc. cit.
 Shimura varieties of more general type and with more general level structures are allowed.
 In contrast, we are in the case where $\mathbf{G}=\mathbf{G}^c$ and $\sG$ is reductive over $\Zp$.